 This is paid for out of public funding, grants, donations and sponsoring, and charged at cost – we do not charge for our time.

-Visit Nunney was recognised as one of the best UK websites in the 2014 and 2015 Good Web Guide Awards, as well as a Top 3 position for Community Support Business of the Year in the 2015 Mendip Business Awards.
+Our village website was recognised as a finalist for UK Website of Year in the 2014 and 2015 Good Web Guide Awards, as well as a Top 3 position for Community Support Business of the Year in the 2015 Mendip Business Awards.

-Our editor Adrie van der Luijt won Unsung Hero in the 2015-16 South West Tourism Awards.
+Visit Nunney won Unsung Hero for Customer Service Excellence in the 2015-16 South West Tourism Awards.

 In December 2016 Visit Nunney won the Leisure/Tourism category in the Believe in Somerset Awards, organised by Trinity Mirror Group (Western Daily Press, Western Gazette, Somerset Standard, Bath Chronicle, Wells/Shepton Mallet Journal).